oswaldojsotto/tsks/README.md

-1. Create an application using ReactJS or NextJS &#x2705; Yes, used React JS and Vite to create this project
+1. Create an application using ReactJS or NextJS &#x2705; Yes, React JS, Typescript and Sass were used to create this project via Create Vite App.

 2.Allow data task maintenance ( C.R.U.D)
 &#x2705; Yes.